KnightJR8413/IoTBay/readme.md

 ### How to Run the website (Currently)
 #### Mac
-*Note: python3 in command could also be 'py' or 'python'*
+*Note: python3 in command could also be or 'python'*
 1. open terminal
 2. run the command python3 -m venv venv
 3. run source venv/bin/activate